 A small percentage of patients diagnosed with CML are children and young adults.
 CML represents about 3 percent of newly diagnosed childhood leukemias.

-Because CML is rare in children, there have only been a few pediatric studies evaluating the use of TKI therapy in children.
-Consequently, the treatment of children with CML is not standardized.
+The treatment of children with CML is not standardized.
 It often follows guidelines developed for adults, even though there are differences between CML in children and adults in terms of disease presentation and progression.
-Children with CML should be treated by doctors who specialize in treating children with blood cancers.
+Some studies indicate that children and young adult patients have lower rates of complete cytogenetic and major molecular responses compared with older adults.
+Children and young adults might have a slightly higher risk of transformation to accelerated and blast phase.
+Children with CML should be treated by pediatric hematologist-oncologists (doctors who specialize in treating pediatric patients with blood cancer).

 - Height and weight—Doctors should consider a bone scan and a bone density scan if there is evidence of abnormal growth.

 - Puberty—Doctors should refer patients to an endocrinologist if there is a delay in puberty.

 Poor adherence to therapy, particularly in adolescents and young adults, is an additional concern.
 With oral TKIs, it is important to follow the doctor’s directions and keep taking the medication for as long as prescribed.
 Nonadherence to TKI treatment is known to increase the risk of lower response or possibly treatment failure.

 Taking into account the potential concerns of lifelong TKI treatment, researchers are studying stopping TKIs after a period of deep molecular response.
 Treatment-free remission is now considered a goal of treatment for selected patients and is a focus of study in various ongoing clinical trials.
 Intermittent TKI dosing is another potential method to reduce long-term side effects in pediatric CML patients, but more studies are needed to evaluate this approach.